joanadebo/PythonChallenge/README.md

 In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

-You will be given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
+Given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+Create a Python script that analyzes the votes and calculates each of the following:

 * The total number of votes cast